susanli2016/susanli2016.github.io/_posts/2017-09-04-New-York-Times-Articles.md

 From a quick view of the visualization it appears that the algorithm has done a decent job.
 The most common words in topic 9 include “uber” and “khosrowshahi", which suggests it is about the new Uber CEO Dara Khosrowshahi.
 The most common words in topic 5 include “insurance”, “houston”, and “corporate”, suggesting that this topic represents insurance related matters after Houston's Hurrican Harvey.
 One interesting observation is that the word "company" is common in 6 of the 9 topics.

 For the interest of space, I fit a model with 9 topics to this dataset.
-I encourage you to try a range of different values of k (topic) to find the optimal number of topics, to see whether the model's performace can be improved.
+I encourage you to try a range of different values of k (topic) to find the optimal number of topics, to see whether the model's performance can be improved.

 ## Document-topic probabilities